 Rumors that Apple is working on a foldable iPhone have been around for a long time.
 Over the last few months, more and more details have become known.
 Now a well-known analyst has commented on the matter.

 Rumors that Apple is developing a foldable iPhone are nothing new.
 The whole thing was confirmed by registered patents, which became public over time.
-Now the well-known Apple analyst Ming-Chi Kuo has commented on this.
-Kuo today provided a comprehensive research note regarding future iPhone devices.
-This year's lineup was also commented on.
-However, the analyst also shared interesting details on the subject of foldable iPhones.
-According to the current status, Apple could present such a device at the end of 2023.
-The whole thing will primarily depend on whether Apple will be able to solve "important technology and mass production problems" by then.
+Now, well-known Apple analyst Ming-Chi Kuo has commented on the matter.
+Kuo today published a comprehensive research note regarding future iPhone devices.
+He also commented on this year's lineup.
+However, the analyst also shared interesting details about the foldable iPhone.
+According to current information, Apple could unveil such a device in late 2023.
+This will primarily depend on whether Apple will be able to resolve "key technology and mass production issues" by then.

 Foldable iPhone: OLED display and Apple Pencil support